george-mcintyre/pvashark/README.md

 indexed from 0, ..
 N-1.
 And so we can directly use the bitmask to pull up the definitions.

-Note: In this example ALL fields in timeStamp are provided because bit 6 (timeStamp struct) is set in the `BitSet`, which forces all direct non-complex subfields (secondsPastEpoch, nanoseconds, userTag) to be included. as well as the value field because of forcing from bit 0
+Note: In this example ALL fields in timeStamp are provided because bit 6 (timeStamp struct) is set in the `BitSet`, which forces all direct non-complex subfields (secondsPastEpoch, nanoseconds, userTag) to be included.
+Additionally, the value field is included due to bit 0 being set.

 In Wireshark this should show as follows: